mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/overview/index.md

 Internally, DC/OS NiFi Service treats “Deployment” as moving from one state to another state.
 By this definition, “Deployment” applies to many scenarios:

- - When Nifi is first installed, deployment moves from a null configuration to a deployed configuration.
+ - When NiFi is first installed, deployment moves from a null configuration to a deployed configuration.
  - When the deployed configuration is changed by editing an environment variable in the scheduler, deployment moves from an initial running configuration to a new proposed configuration.

 In this section, we will describe how these scenarios are handled by the scheduler.